Justin Trudeau: 2015 federal election

 On October 19, 2015, after the longest official campaign in over a century, Trudeau led the Liberals to a decisive victory in the federal election.
 The Liberals won 184 of the 338 seats, with 39.5% of the popular vote, for a strong majority government; a gain of 150 seats compared to the 2011 federal election.

 This was the second-best performance in the party's history.
 The Liberals won mostly on the strength of a solid performance in the eastern half of the country.
 In addition to taking all of Atlantic Canada and Toronto, they won 40 seats in Quebec—the most that the Liberals had won in that province since Trudeau's father led them to a near-sweep of the province in 1980, and also the first time since then that the Liberals won a majority of Quebec's seats in an election.
 The 150-seat gain was the biggest numerical increase for a single party since Confederation and marked the first time that a party had rebounded from third place in the Commons to a majority government.

 In addition to the appeal of his party's platform, Trudeau's success has been credited to his performance both on the campaign trail and televised leaders' debates exceeding the lowered expectations created by Conservative advertisements and conservative media outlets.

 Trudeau declared victory shortly after CBC News projected that he had won a majority government.
 He began his speech with a reference to former Liberal prime minister Wilfrid Laurier's "sunny ways" (voies ensoleillées) approach to bringing Canadians together despite their differences.
 According to Trudeau, Laurier "knew that politics can be a positive force, and that's the message Canadians have sent today".
 Harper announced his resignation as the leader of the Conservative Party that night.

-Prime Minister of Canada (2015–present)
+Prime Minister of Canada (2015–2025)

+Swearing-in

 Trudeau and the rest of the Cabinet were sworn in by Governor General David Johnston on November 4, 2015.
-He said that his first legislative priority was to lower taxes for middle-income Canadians and raise taxes for the top one per cent of income earners after parliament was reconvened on December 3, 2015.
+He said that his first legislative priority was to lower taxes for middle-income Canadians and raise taxes for the top 1% of income earners after parliament was reconvened on December 3, 2015.
 Trudeau also issued a statement promising to rebuild relations with Indigenous peoples in Canada and run an open, ethical and transparent government.
 On November 5, 2015, during the first Liberal caucus meeting since forming a majority government, the party announced that it would reinstate the mandatory long-form census that had been scrapped in 2010, effective with the 2016 census.